rjspencer/docs/theming.md

 Check if the current content item has any tags

 Recommended blocks: BlogView, StatusView, PhotoView, PhotoAlbumView, EventView, AudioView, AudioPlaylistView, VideoView, VideoPlaylistView

-### if:EventHasTicketsBuyLink
-Check if the event has a ticket buy link attached

-Recommended blocks: EventView

 ### if:OptionIsSet
 Determines if the given [{option} variable](#options-variables) has been set or not